 Most solar panel installations in the U.S. are grid-tied systems.
 As the name implies, this type of solar power system is connected to your home wiring and the electrical grid.
 A home with a grid-tied solar system uses energy from solar panels when the sun is shining and from the grid when it is not.
 This means that a grid-tied system doesn’t have to meet the entirety of your electricity needs – you can pull energy from the grid whenever your panels aren’t producing enough energy to offset all of your usage.

-Grid-tied solar systems with energy storage
+Grid-tied solar panel systems with energy storage

 The second type of solar energy system is the same as a standard grid-tied system except for the addition of energy storage, or solar batteries.
 A grid-tied solar system with energy storage provides all of the benefits of a typical solar power system plus the unique benefits of having solar batteries.